The Unsinkable Molly Brown (musical): Plot

 Prologue: May 29, 1912, Mrs. Margaret "Call Me Molly" Brown is testifying before the United States Senate about the sinking of the Titanic, which took place six weeks earlier.
 As Molly challenges the Senators, the hearing descends into chaos.

 In the small mining town of Leadville, Colorado in 1886.
-Molly is arguing with the miners, who claim women bring back luck to the mine ("I Ain't Down Yet").
+Molly is arguing with the miners, who claim women bring bad luck to the mine ("I Ain't Down Yet").
 J.J.
 Brown, the mine manager, faces off with Molly, only for their confrontation to be interrupted by an explosion in the mine.

 Molly visits Julia Gerrard, the pregnant widow of a miner who died in the explosion.
 Guilt-ridden over bringing "bad luck" to the mine, Molly offers to help Julia and the baby ("The Wonderful Plan"), and Julia promises to teach her to read and write.
 J.J. arrives with money from the mine to assist Julia.
 He and Molly almost make amends, only for her to infuriate him all over again.
 As months pass, Molly and J.J. continue to bicker as Julia gives birth to a baby boy, and they attend his baptism as his godparents ("Just Becuz").
 Obvious to everyone but Molly, a bond is growing between the two.

 At Christmastime, Molly tells J.J. she's planning to leave soon for Denver.
 To convince her to stay, J.J. tells her she can't miss the mining company Tea Party.
 Molly agrees to go if J.J. escorts Julia, thinking that he has a sweet spot for her.
 Molly has a miner Vincenzo as her escort (unbeknownst to her, he is the one who pines for Julia) ("I've Already Started In").